 In 1926, the search began for a manager for the planned Ambrosia factory at Lapford.
-Specialist skills were clearly going to be required to set up logistical and technical operations in such a rural location (without mains water, electricity, gas or a sewage system).
-It ust have come as a surprise that the best man for the job was publican next-door!
+Specialist skills were clearly going to be required to set up logistical and technical operations in such a rural location still without mains water, electricity, gas or a sewage system.
+It must have come as a surprise that the best man for the job was publican next-door!
 William had brought roads, railways, power and water to the most remote of locations, so was quite up for the challenge of bringing industry to a small Devon village.

 William was not the first hotelier to feature in the early history of Ambrosia.
-Ernest Miller, proprietor of the Arundell Arms, Lifton, had been instrumental in bringing the first Ambrosia factory to Devon and sat on some of the companies first committees.
+Ernest Miller, proprietor of the Arundell Arms, Lifton, had been instrumental in bringing the first Ambrosia factory to Lifton, Devon, and he sat on some of the companies first committees.

 Following his appointment, William set about organising operations: engaging with hundreds of local farmers to ensure a stable milk supply; training local people in skilled operations; establishing a social culture; and resolving numerous engineering and transport challenges.
 In the evenings he relaxed by running the Yeo Vale Inn, recouping some of the money he had paid in wages!

 William was able to utilise well water and to deposit waste water in the River Yeo.
 Power came from a generator room, although the factory was also soon able to benefit from mains power run along the A377.
 Remarkably the village refused Ambrosia’s offer to supply it with electricity because “oil lamps were good enough” 10.

 In 1928, older pupils of Lapford school were taken on a tour of the factory, something that became an annual treat: